 Bose Soundbar 700 review: Verdict

-There are plenty of things to like about the Bose Soundbar 700.
-It’s attractively designed, and pulls off that classic Bose trick of serving up a much bigger sound – in both volume and sound stage size terms – than you’d think possible from such a diminutive product.
-It’s got some nice set up features, too.
+There are lots of things we like about the Bose Soundbar 700.
+It’s a lovely design, and pulls off that classic Bose trick of serving up a much bigger sound – in both volume and sound stage size terms – than you’d think possible from such a diminutive product.
+It’s got some nice setup features, too.

-It lacks the raw power that a model with a subwoofer can give you, though, and the dynamic punch of the Sonos Arc.
-The lack of HDMI throughput and Dolby Atmos/DTS:X decoding are also slightly disappointing on a soundbar that costs this much.
+As a single-box speaker, it lacks the raw power that a model with a subwoofer can give you, though you may not mind that.
+More importantly, though, it doesn't have the dynamic punch of the Sonos Arc.
+The lack of HDMI throughput and Dolby Atmos/DTS:X decoding are also very disappointing on a soundbar that costs this much.

-Finally, while it’s good that you can add optional an extra sub and rear speakers to the Soundbar 700, the price of these extras is extremely high – you'll be paying almost £2,000/$2,000.
-The price is actually similar to Sonos' equivalent add-ons for the Arc, but compared to the Samsung HW-Q950T's package that offers all four boxes for around £1,300/$1,300, it's just awfully steep.
+Finally, while it’s good that you can optionally add an extra sub and rear speakers to the Soundbar 700, the price of these extras is extremely high – you'll be paying almost £2,000/$2,000.
+The price is actually similar to Sonos' equivalent add-ons for the Arc, but compared to the Samsung HW-Q950T's package that offers all four boxes for around £1,200/$1,200, it's just too steep.